conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 Given the conditions and risks, we chose to go the second way: **Use the libstdc++ version available together with the compiler**.

+As Clang also supports ``libstdc++``, we choose ``libstdc++.so.6.0.28`` to be its default version.
+As commented before, that version has some advantages due its age and compatibility.
+To copy the library with Clang, first we need to build GCC 10, then we can mount its Docker container and copy the ``libstdc++.so.6.0.28`` to the Clang image.

 Ubuntu 16.04 Xenial LTS is still the base used, its support will be until April 2024.
 After that date, we will need to update the images to a newer version of the distribution, in addition to rebuilding all available official packages.